New Zealanders travelling or living in the UK or EU

-If you have specific visa enquiries, or you are concerned about an application for a visa to the UK being delayed, refer to the UK authorities(external link).
+If you have specific visa enquiries, or you are concerned about an application for a visa to the UK being delayed, you should refer to the UK authorities(external link)

 Advice relating to the EU

-For further specific advice relating to implications for issues such as travel, residency, education and employment in the EU, see the European Commission’s Preparedness Notices(external link).
+For further specific advice relating to issues such as travel, residency, education and employment in the EU, see the European Commission’s Preparedness Notices(external link).

 The New Zealand Ministry of Foreign Affairs and Trade cannot provide definitive advice on the UK or EU’s requirements for entry to or exit from the UK or EU.
 For this reason, we recommend that travellers consult in advance with their travel agent, airline or with the relevant UK authorities directly.